 Annually, students can apply for the Albert Johnston Award, a school travel bursary, either as an individual or team.
 Our Sixth Formers are also encouraged to participate in the National Citizen Service (NCS).
-There is also the chance to get involved with the creation of the Sixth Form Year Book, a book of memories and photos presented to all students on their last day at SGS.
+There is also the chance to get involved with planning for the Leavers’ Event as part of the Leavers’ Committee.

-During the Lower Sixth year, students prepare and perform the Sixth Form and Classics Plays, which are selected, cast, rehearsed and staged by a team from the year group.
+During the Lower Sixth year, students prepare and perform the Classics Play, which is selected, cast, rehearsed and staged by a team from the year group.
 Students with an interest in drama, music, lighting and art all contribute to the staging of our regular musical productions.
-Recent musicals include ‘Annie’, ‘Les Misérables’, ‘Oliver!’ and ‘Godspell’.
+Recent musicals include ‘Chicago’, ‘Annie’, ‘Les Misérables’, ‘Oliver!’ and ‘Godspell’.

 Academic extension sees our students entering Olympiads, essay writing competitions, taking part in lecture days and educational visits both at home and overseas.
 The 2018 Business and Economics visit to China and the Geography visit to the Azores are good recent examples of opportunities taken by our pupils to develop both academically and culturally.

-Our Mathematicians have won the prestigious National Cipher Challenge and our Historians have won the Young Historian Project Award for the SGS Historian magazine for three successive years.
+Our Mathematicians have won the prestigious National Cipher Challenge and our Historians have won the Young Historian Project Award for the SGS Historian magazine in recent years.
 Many Sixth Formers use the ‘Spotlight On…’ talks to share their passion for and interest in a broad range of areas that can complement or contrast with their A-level studies.